sambanova/ai-starter-kit/code_copilot/README.md

 To perform this setup, you must be a SambaNova customer with a SambaStudio account.

 1. Log in to SambaStudio and select the LLM to use (e,g.
-Bundle1.1 with Llama 3 8B instruct) and deploy an endpoint for inference.
+Bundle with Qwen2.5-Coder-32B-Instruct) and deploy an endpoint for inference.
 See the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).

 2. Get your endpoint API authorization key. as shown [here](https://docs.sambanova.ai/sambastudio/latest/endpoints.html#_endpoint_api_keys).